cessen/subs_extract/README.md

 subs_extract.py a_really_cool_show.mp4 a_really_cool_show.srt
 ```

-And it then creates a text file and mp3 file for each sentence in the subtitles, putting them in a new directory named after the video file.
+And it then creates a text file, an mp3 file, and an image thumbnail for each sentence in the subtitles, putting them in a new directory named after the video file.
 It also creates a deck file that can be imported into Anki, with the following fields per note:

 1. The line's subtitle text.
-2. The filename of line's audio file, wrapped in an Anki audio tag.
+2. The filename of the line's audio file, wrapped in an Anki audio tag.
+3. The filename of the line's image thumbnail.
-3. The name of the video file the line came from, without the file extension (this basically identifies the movie/episode, assuming your video files are named appropriately).
+4. The name of the video file the line came from, without the file extension (this basically identifies the movie/episode, assuming your video files are named appropriately).
-4. A timestamp, indicating where in the video file the line is.
+5. A timestamp, indicating where in the video file the line is.

 ## Using a second subtitle file